 - 16.1.
 The National Oceanic and Atmospheric Administration's (NOAA) Atlas 14 and NOAA's National Weather Service the Atlas 14 Precipitation Frequency Data Server, or current versions, online tool shall be used to determine design storm intensities and intensity-duration-frequency curves. - 16.2.
 For any hydrology or hydraulics design criteria not expressly stated in these SD Standards, including the quick reference sheet, the following references, listed in order of hierarchy, shall be complied to for design and calculation criteria: - 16.2.1.
 Current version of Sonoma Water's Flood Management Design Manual - 16.2.2.
 Current versions of Caltrans Highway Design Manual, Standard Plans, and Standard Specifications - 16.2.3.
-Current versions of FHWA's HECs including, but not limited to, HEC-14 and HEC-22. - 12.1.16.3.
-Sanitary sewer laterals and industrial process or waste pipelines shall not be connected to storm drains or allowed to discharge to waterways. -Sanitary sewer laterals and industrial waste pipelines shall be connected to sanitary sewers in conformance with the latest edition of the City's Sewer Standards; pretreatment of industrial wastes may be required. - 16.4.
+Current versions of FHWA's HECs including, but not limited to, HEC-14 and HEC-22. - 16.3.
+Sanitary sewer laterals and industrial process or waste pipelines shall not be connected to storm drains or allowed to discharge to waterways.
+Sanitary sewer laterals and industrial waste pipelines shall be connected to sanitary sewers in conformance with the latest edition of the City's Sewer Standards; pretreatment of industrial wastes may be required. - 16.4.
 Driveway culverts shall be designed under the direction of a licensed civil engineer to convey anticipated flow from future development and ensure hydraulic adequacy.
 Corrugated metal pipe compliant with Sonoma County Standards STD-820 Driveway Drainage Culverts, or the current version, can be used for driveway culverts. - 16.5.
 Field verification of utility locations during design (including potholing where necessary) is the full responsibility of the design engineer.
 Utility conflicts discovered during construction due to inadequate field verification of utility locations during design does not constitute grounds for a variance approval.
 Design engineers shall not assume public or private utility owners will allow partial or full relocation of existing utilities that conflict with the design.
-Variance requests that are requested due to utility conflicts discovered after Final Improvement Plans have been approved by the City Engineer shall be required to submit their in design potholing data to be eligible for a variance approval.
-Design engineers shall not assume public or private utility owner's, including storm drain infrastructure, will be willing or able to allow partial or full relocation of their facilities.
-Utility conflicts discovered during construction due to a failure to perform adequate potholing and clearing of utility conflicts during design before approval of the Final Improvement Plans by the City Engineer does not constitute grounds for a variance approval.
-Ramifications of failure to perform in design pothole utility location at proposed utility crossings is regarded as a design engineer choosing to operate at their own risk, which often results in significant time delays and/or cost implications, thereby the responsibility of the design engineer.

-TABLE I-1 LOADS ON BURIED PIPES POUNDS PER LINEAR FOOT
+TABLE I-1 LOADS ON BURIED PIPESPOUNDS PER LINEAR FOOT